Philadelphia Area Archives

-The PACSCL finding aids database contains the 171 collections representing 5,526 linear feet of manuscript collections, processed during the two Hidden Collections Processing Projects funded by the Council On Library and Information Resources, as well as other finding aids created by PACSCL member libraries before and after the project.
+Philadelphia Area Archives portal, (formerly PAARP) is generously hosted by the University of Pennsylvania.
+PAA provides access to descriptions of over 12,000 collections from over 200 regional institutions documenting the region’s vital role in our collective history and beyond.
+Many of these collections were described during two Hidden Collections Processing Projects funded by the Council On Library and Information Resources (CLIR), as well as other finding aids created by PACSCL member libraries before and after the project.

-The database also contains additional records from dozens of smaller institutions in the greater Philadelphia area, from the Historical Society of Pennsylvania’s project, “Hidden Collections Initiative for Small Archival Repositories,” funded by a grant from The Andrew W. Mellon Foundation.
-Database hosted by the University of Pennsylvania Libraries.
+PAA also contains additional records from dozens of smaller institutions in the greater Philadelphia area from the Historical Society of Pennsylvania’s project, “Hidden Collections Initiative for Small Archival Repositories,” funded by a grant from The Andrew W. Mellon Foundation.
+The database is hosted by the University of Pennsylvania Libraries.